 - Build good working relationships and collaborations within the Administrative Data Research Network (ADRN), with Welsh Government, other UK governments, and their National Statistical Agencies (NSAs), the economic and social science research community and health researchers.

-The Administrative Data Research Centre Wales (ARDC Wales), led by Professor David Ford at Swansea University is one of four UK Centres alongside England, Northern Ireland and Scotland operating within the ADRN (Administrative Data Research Network).
-ADRC Wales is based at both Swansea University and WISERD at Cardiff University.
+The Administrative Data Research Centre Wales (ARDC Wales), led by Professor David Ford at Swansea University was one of four UK Centres alongside England, Northern Ireland and Scotland operating within the ADRN (Administrative Data Research Network).
+ADRC Wales was based at both Swansea University and WISERD at Cardiff University.

-The ADRN and its centres have been established to provide a safe, secure and transparent data linkage service for accredited, approved research in the UK with the aim of helping the UK towards ‘Better Knowledge for a Better Society’.
-We welcome applications from researchers from academia and government departments, as well as third sector organisations that are eligible for Research Councils UK funding.
+The ADRN and its centres were established to provide a safe, secure and transparent data linkage service for accredited, approved research in the UK with the aim of helping the UK towards ‘Better Knowledge for a Better Society’.
+We welcomed applications from researchers from academia and government departments, as well as third sector organisations that were eligible for Research Councils UK funding.